Aknilam/mouse-keyboard-bot/README.md

 # Must be

-- record track in runtime
++ record track in runtime
-- auto-repeat remembered track with 300ms time delta
++ auto-repeat remembered track with 500ms time delta
-- auto-repeat with configurable time delta
+- mouse and keyboard events exactly with the same deltas as while recording

 ## By the way
 - hotkey to focus window under mouse pointer (do simple mouse click on actual position)